 Did anyone ever mention the whole – getting turned on and then you start lactating thing?
 It’s lovely.
 Making passionate love to your partner, and you drown him with milk.
 Remember that this phenomenon is natural and can be very beautiful for some.
 It also can confuse you about your role – you are a woman and sexual being, but have also just become a mother, as evidenced by the white liquid coming our of your body.
 Nursing right before intercourse can help, and wearing a bra and breast pads could also make you feel more comfortable.
 Remember to be honest with your partner and work on good communication.

 As with many things in life, your sexuality will develop and progress over time.
 These are all stages, and if you can learn to cherish each one and retain the lessons, your future sex life will be very rich.
-Feel free to send a question to our Experts anytime.

 – Jill Amery really doesn’t like to talk about sex.
 Honest.